piface314/ygo-fabrica/README.md

 [card.test]
 name = "OP Card"
 effect = '''
-Destroy all other cards on the field. ${HARD-OPT|"Test Card"}.'''
+Destroy all other cards on the field. ${HARD-OPT|"OP Card"}.'''
 ```
 The effect of that card will be transformed into
 ```
 Destroy all cards on the field.
-You can only use this effect of "Test Card" once per turn.
+You can only use this effect of "OP Card" once per turn.
 ```
 As you can see, a macro can receive text as arguments and use them in specific parts of
 it own text, denoted by `$1` (meaning the first argument), `$2` (second argument), etc.